What can a wife focus on to strengthen sexual intimacy with her husband?

 1. The latest/expensive fad

-Nothing wrong with the latest and expensive (as long as it’s God-honoring and spouse-valuing, of course.
+Nothing wrong with the latest and expensive (as long as it’s God-honoring, which will = spouse-valuing.
 See What Is Permissible in The Married Christian Bed?).
 I am all for that.
 But not everyone can afford luxuries.

 These are nice (if you fancy them) but they probably fall in the category of aids and spice, not necessities.